Swapnil-ingle/java_word_count/README.md

 > **Cons:** Reading line-by-line will cause much Disk IO overhead resulting in slower overall operation.

-## Iteration 2: Using Buffered Reader
+### Iteration 2: Using Buffered Reader

 **Performance Benchmark**
 * 400 MB --> 12 Secs (1 MB Chunk Size)
 * 1.1 GB --> 35 Secs (1 MB Chunk Size)
 * 2.0 GB --> 65 Secs (1 MB Chunk Size)

-> **Pros:** Reading n bytes from the file is efficient than reading line-by-line and causes lower Disk IO operation.
+> **Upgrade over last version:** Reading n bytes from the file is efficient than reading line-by-line and causes lower Disk IO operation.

 > **Cons:** This will still procedurally read all the files one-by-one.
 This means the total time taken would be Summation of time required to process each of the underlying file.

-## Iteration 3: Using Buffered Reader (With Multi-threaded Indexer)
+### Iteration 3: Using Buffered Reader (With multi-threaded Indexer)

 **Performance Benchmark**
 * 400 MB --> 10 Secs
 * 1.0 GB --> 30 Secs
 * 2.0 GB --> 65 Secs

-**Upgrades:**
-> This reads the underlying files parallelly.
+> **Upgrade over last version:** This reads the underlying files parallelly.
 This means the total time taken would be equal to maximum time required for one of the underlying file.

 **Note:** One more possible upgrade over **_Iteration 3_** could be splitting large files (>750 MB) into sections and reading each section in separate thread.